If you’ve been involved in the health and wellness world lately, you’ve likely heard of the keto diet.

 6. Talk to your doctor about medication

-If home treatments fail to clear up the rash, a visit to the doctor may be necessary.
+If home treatments fail to clear up the rash, a visit to your doctor may be necessary.

 Effective medications prescribed for prurigo pigmentosa are the antibiotics minocycline and doxycycline.
 Dapsone may also be used for treatment.